zng-ui/zng/TODO/_current.md

 # Var/Update Rewrite

-* Implement delivery-list for update requests.
-    - Use it in new var API.
-    - Add the current updates list to `UiNode::update` ?

 * !!
 Remove old var, rename `var2`, rewrite everything.
     - Use contextualized constructors in proc-macros.
     - Remove "is_rc" stuff from proc-macros.